Pulmonary Arteries and Veins

 Histology of Arteries and Veins

-Pulmonary Hypertension: Conceptually, the output by the 2 ventricles of the heart must be equal to insure homeostasis.
-However, if the right ventricle pumps more blood into the lungs than the left ventricle can handle on return, blood will accumulate in the lungs and cause pulmonary hypertension and edema.
+Conceptually, the output by the 2 ventricles of the heart must be equal to ensure homeostasis.
+However, if the right ventricle pumps more blood into the lungs than the left ventricle can handle in return, blood will accumulate in the lungs and cause pulmonary hypertension and edema.
 Too much edema can put a patient at risk of drowning in one’s own body fluid.
 Clinically, respiratory distress or shortness of breath can be a sign of left ventricular failure.
-Excess fluid accumulation from insufficiency of ventricular pumping (whether it be insufficiency of the right or left ventricle) can lead to congestive heart failure.
+Excess fluid accumulation from insufficiency of ventricular pumping (whether it be an insufficiency of the right or left ventricle) can lead to congestive heart failure.

 As mentioned under “Pulmonary Hypertension,” insufficiency of ventricular pumping can lead to congestive heart failure since a failure of one ventricle will lead to an increased workload on the other ventricle, often leading to eventual failure of both ventricles.
 For this reason, right-sided heart failure is the most common cause of left-sided heart failure.
 In this case, pulmonary hypertension is the primary condition, and heart failure is a secondary or tertiary effect of the chronic hypertension.

 A very common cause of morbidity and mortality results from the obstruction of a pulmonary artery by a blood clot (embolus).
 Formation of an embolus in the pulmonary artery can happen when a blood clot, fat globule, or air bubble travels in the blood to the lungs.
 For example, this can occur after a long plane flight that disposes passengers to a deep vein thrombosis in the legs that results in a PE.